AdobeDocs/frameio-api/src/pages/guides/Webhooks/index.md

 # V4 Webhooks

 Build any automation into your Frame.io workflow using webhooks.
 Webhook updates for V4 include event-driven outbound webhooks for triggering updates in external systems and webhook delivery time performance improvements.
 Also, you can both manage webhooks and view webhooks logs in the UI.
 And  the `GET` and `LIST` endpoints are updated for webhooks to include creator and active fields.
+Use the new APIs for managing webhooks to programmatically create, update, delete, and retrieve webhook configurations, so that your applications can subscribe to events and receive notifications when they occur.

 ## Logging